revk/ASCII/README.md

 ### Base64

 Some times you need to express binary data packed as characters, and one common way is `base64`.
-It uses 64 characetrs to code 6 bits at a time.
+It uses 64 characters to code 6 bits at a time.
 Normally this numbers, and letters (upper and lower case), but needs two more characters.
 Sadly those two extra are not consistent and many standards exist.
 By making a block of 64 *numbers and letters* we create the one and only coding to use for base64 in the future.

 ### Teletype